wtask/chat/cmd/chatsrv/README.md

 To build server locally by your own you need to install [Golang](https://golang.org/) distribution for your platform.

-Or you may use ready [Docker](https://www.docker.com/) image of the chat server.
-In that case you need to install _docker_.
+Or you may use ready _docker image_ of the chat server.
+In that case you need to install [Docker](https://www.docker.com/).
 See server image link below.

 ## Compile